pashupati-singh/true-mine-3269/backend/README.md

 - _POST:-_ /user/register

+_Note:-_ Now while registration you have to check that password should contain all the following things, otherwise user cannot register.
+=> At least one uppercase character
+=> At least one number
+=> At least a special character
+=> The length of password should be at least 8 characters long

 - _Description:_ Create a new user.
 - _Request Body:_ JSON object with properties firstname, lastname, email & password.
 - _Response:_ JSON object with the newly registered user & success message.